fll-pigeons/gamechangers/docs/gyro_pid.md

     * Ki = 2 * 1.8 * 0.239 / 0.5 = 1.72
     * Kd = 1.8 * 0.5  / (8 * 0.239) = 0.4707

 see section [How changes in Kp, Ki, and Kd affect the robots behavior](http://www.inpharmix.com/jps/PID_Controller_For_Lego_Mindstorms_Robots.html) of J. Sluka's excellent PID article for information on how changes to each element affect the robot's movement

-  * program to calculate PID elements
+* program to calculate PID elements:
 (note: you need to update the 'Pc' variable with the actual oscillation period of you robot, and also update the 'Ns' variable to get the loop to run 10000 times when testing an actual robot)

 ```
 start = time.time()
 print("Loop start")